yichen123/frontend-nanodegree-mobile-portfolio/README.md

 To get started, check out the repository, inspect the code,

+## Things have been optimized:
+1. compressed pictures
+1. async the js files to aviod render blocking by javascript

 ### Getting started

 ####Part 1: Optimize PageSpeed Insights score for index.html